 Peer-2-Peer Learning (P2P) can enhance can company’s development programs in a myriad of ways while at the same time improving its organizational effectiveness.
-P2P could be used in any business or organization to word toward achieving the following goals:
+P2P could be used in any business or organization toward achieving the following goals:

 1. Providing development opportunities where none (or few) existed before

 3.Supporting the effectiveness of existing competency models

 4. Enhancing inter-organizational networking

 P2P offers both a flexible, low-cost approach to develop organizational skills

 P2P is not only a way to develop people, but it is also an organizational skill.
 This skill can help a company to become more adaptive and responsive to outside market forces.
 This is a critical skill in an age where industry-wide disruptions are the norm, not the exception.
 When people in a company learn how to learn, the organization increases its capacity to adapt and change.

 This kind of situation led to the development of CoachingOurselves.
 One of the founders, Phil LeNir was an engineer at a small Canadian software company.
 He wanted to provide development opportunities for his co-workers.
 However when he inquired at McGill University about providing such development courses, he realized that he did not have the adequate budget to do so.
 The idea of bringing the classroom into the workplace was born through his interaction with Professor Henry Mintzberg at McGill University.